BuildingSync/BuildingSync-gem/README.md

 # BuildingSync

 The BuildingSync-Gem is a repository of helpers for reading and writing BuildingSync XML files, and for using that data to drive energy simulations of the subject building.
 See full documentation on [RubyDoc](https://www.rubydoc.info/github/BuildingSync/BuildingSync-gem).

 All of the following are supported:

   * convert BuildingSync XML file into:
       * an OpenStudio Baseline model
       * an OpenStudio workflow for each scenario defined in the XML file
   * enables simulation of the baseline model and all workflows and
   * insert simulation results back into the Building XML file.

 ## Installation

+The BuildingSync Gem requires installation of OpenStudio, specifically [OpenStudio v3.0.1](https://openstudio-builds.s3.amazonaws.com/index.html?prefix=3.0.1/).
+The newer versions of OpenStudio have minor breaking changes that have not been addressed in this repository yet.

 Add this line to your application's Gemfile: